Aliases for GABRR2 Gene

 GeneCards Summary for GABRR2 Gene

 GABRR2 (Gamma-Aminobutyric Acid Type A Receptor Rho2 Subunit) is a Protein Coding gene.
-Diseases associated with GABRR2 include alcohol dependence and essential tremor.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
+Diseases associated with GABRR2 include Alcohol Dependence and Retinitis Pigmentosa.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and GABAergic synapse.
 GO annotations related to this gene include protein domain specific binding and extracellular ligand-gated ion channel activity.
 An important paralog of this gene is GABRR1.

 UniProtKB/Swiss-Prot for GABRR2 Gene

 GABA, the major inhibitory neurotransmitter in the vertebrate brain, mediates neuronal inhibition by binding to the GABA/benzodiazepine receptor and opening an integral chloride channel.
 Rho-2 GABA receptor could play a role in retinal neurotransmission.

 GABAA-rho receptors, previously known as GABAC receptors, are Cys-loop ionotropic ligand-gated ion channels mediating the fast synaptic inhibitory effects of GABA.
 Despite differing in pharmacology, physiology and biochemistry, they are viewed as a subclass of GABAA receptors.